 Flash cards, Baby Einstein, music classes, Mommy and Me swimming and gymnastics.
 And that is all before your one year olds nap.
 How much is too much when it comes to early education and activities?
 Where do we draw the line?

 There are many ways to prepare a child for kindergarten.
-Learning to interact socially, refining motor skills and developing literacy and language skills are just a few.
+Helping him learn to interact socially, refining motor skills and developing literacy and language skills are just a few.
 This guide provides some tips for parents and educators as well as readiness activities for preschoolers.